 Since Nibor primarily is based on level c submissions, the panel banks' underlying input data to level c submissions may be used to illustrate how separate factors have contributed to the calculation of Nibor.
-The Nibor Transparency model calculates a Norwegian Krone Offered Rate applying the same methodology as the Nibor Panel Banks use to calculate their submissions of level c, by using averages of the underlying data reported by the banks.
+The Nibor Transparency model calculates a Norwegian Krone Offered Rate applying the same methodology as the Nibor Panel Banks use to calculate their submissions of level c, but by using averages of the underlying data reported by the banks.
 This illustrative derived rate is called "D-NOR".
-For more explanation see separate box.
+For more information about the Nibor Transparency Model please see explanation in box on the last page.

-Nibor is calculated as a mean of Nibor submissions omitting the lowest and highest submission.
+Nibor is calculated as a mean of Nibor submissions, omitting the lowest and the highest submission.
 This trimmed mean is normally not very different from a simple average of all submissions.
-The Nibor fixings, averages of submissions and D-NOR is shown for the Nibor 3-month tenor in Chart 1 on the next page.
-The model calculations are presented in Chart 2.
-D-NOR and the corresponding Nibor fixing values are shown as lines.
-The underlying components are shown as stacked columns.
+The Nibor fixings, the averages of all submissions, and the D-NOR for the 3-month tenor is illustrated in Chart 3 below.